google/ent/README.md

-You can try this by picking a URL of an existing file, and creating a comment in https://github.com/tiziano88/ent-index/issues/1 ; after a few minutes, the GitHub action should post another comment in reply, confirming that the entry was correctly incorporated in the index, and printing out its hash, which may then be used with the Ent CLI as above.
+You can try this by picking a URL of an existing file, and creating a comment in https://github.com/tiziano88/ent-index/issues/1 ; after a few minutes, the GitHub action should post another comment in reply, confirming that the entry was correctly incorporated in the index, and printing out its digest, which may then be used with the Ent CLI as above.

 If the URL stops pointing to the file that was originally indexed, the Ent CLI